Yang-Mills connections valued on the octonionic algebra: The Yang-Mills formulation on a non-associative algebra

 In this manner, Equations~\eqref{gauge-w} and~\eqref{gauge-R} can be expressed as

-Consider now a non-associative algebra $K$.
+Consider now the octonion algebra ${\mathbb O}$.
 In~\cite{Okubo} Okubo proposed a generalization of Yang-Mills theory to non-associative algebras.
-Okubo's main idea for constructing a gauge theory based on $K$ is to use the group of automorphisms over $K$ as the group of gauge transformations, in the sense of Section~\ref{sec2}.
-Let $\omega$ now be a one-form with coefficients valued over the non-associative algebra $K$.
+Okubo's main idea for constructing a gauge theory based on a non-associative algebra $K$ is to use the group of automorphisms over $K$ as the group of gauge transformations.
+Let $\omega$ now be a one-form with coefficients valued over the non-associative algebra ${\mathbb O}$.
 To be precise,

-with $\omega_\mu\in K$.
-Analogously, the curvature two-form valued over the non-associative algebra $K$ is given by
+with $\omega_\mu\in {\mathbb O}$.
+Analogously, the curvature two-form valued over the non-associative algebra ${\mathbb O}$ is given by

-For some $g\in GL(K)$, and some $\xi\in\Lambda_1(K)$, consider the gauge transformation
+For some $g\in GL({\mathbb O})$, and some $\xi\in\Lambda_1({\mathbb O})$, consider the gauge transformation